Fishery Rules& Fishing Information

 PLEASE READ BEFORE PURCHASING PERMITS

-We are just a small club, and the water is not run along the lines of a commercial stocked fishery.
+We are just a small fishery, and the water is not run along the lines of a commercial stocked fishery or managed club water.
 This means that the location is a wild lake, with wild fish, and anglers should approach it accordingly.

 The lake is situated in an SSSI so the banks are not maintained for access to the water, but are allowed to grow on in order to encourage wildlife.
 This means that, in some areas along the lake shore, it can be a challenge to reach the water through the bank-side vegetation.
 Especially in mid to late season.
 So please bear this in mind when considering fishing here.
 Particularly if you have any mobility issues.